Javascript is not enabled.

 1. Bank savings accounts

-Dollar Savings Direct currently offers a savings account yielding 3 percent, with a minimum balance of $1.
-Quorum also offers a 3 percent savings account.
-UFB Direct weighs in with a 2.85 percent yield.
+SOFI currently offers a savings account yielding 4.5 percent, with no minimum balance requirement.
+Alto offers a 4.75 percent savings account with no minimum.
+CIT Bank weighs in with a 5.05 percent yield, with a $5,000 minimum.

-You may notice that Dollar Savings Direct and UFB Direct are online banks: You can’t walk into the lobby to open your account.
+You may notice that SOFI, Alto and CIT Bank Dollar are online banks: You can’t walk into the lobby to open your account.
 You can, however, open an account online.
 The money saved on bricks and mortar allows them to offer higher yields than many traditional banks.
-(Quorum is a credit union.)

 Money market accounts are a variant of savings accounts that typically pay higher interest rates and come with check-writing capabilities.
 However, money market account holders are usually limited to six withdrawals a month, not including withdrawals from automatic teller machines (ATMs).
 Here again, online banks tend to offer the highest yields.